khanahmedm/scala-spark-container/README.md

 # Run the following command to execute scala and spark jobs:
 docker run scala-spark-container https://ditotw.space/NASA_access_log_Jul95.gz 3
 -- where 3 as in top-3
+8/19/22: If this command results in saying 'No such file or directory', that could be due to addition from line breaks in the shell script.
+The dockerfile has the steps to install dos2unix and apply to the shell script.

 # To log on to docker container, override the entry point:
 docker run -it --entrypoint /bin/bash scala-spark-container

 # Resources and references used to work on this project:
 Udemy course: Apache Spark with Scala - Hands On with Big Data!